Logius-standaarden/authzen-nlgov/sections/access-evaluations-api.md

 ## The Access Evaluations API Request {#access-evaluations-request}

-The Access Evaluation API Request builds on the information model presented in [#information-model] and the 4-tuple defined in the Access Evaluation Request ([#access-evaluation-request]).
+The Access Evaluation API Request builds on the information model presented in [[[#information-model]]] and the 4-tuple defined in [[[#access-evaluation-request]]].

 To send multiple access evaluation requests in a single message, the caller MAY add an `evaluations` key to the request.
-The `evaluations` key is an array which contains a list of JSON objects, each typed as the 4-tuple as defined in the Access Evaluation Request ([#access-evaluation-request]), and specifying a discrete request.
+The `evaluations` key is an array which contains a list of JSON objects, each typed as the 4-tuple as defined defined in [[[#access-evaluation-request]]], and specifying a discrete request.

-If an `evaluations` array is NOT present, the Access Evaluations Request behaves in a backwards-compatible manner with the (single) Access Evaluation API Request ([#access-evaluation-request]).
+If an `evaluations` array is NOT present, the Access Evaluations Request behaves in a backwards-compatible manner with the (single) Access Evaluation API Request.

 If an `evaluations` array IS present and contains one or more objects, these form distinct requests that the PDP will evaluate.
 These requests are independent from each other, and may be executed sequentially or in parallel, left to the discretion of each implementation.

 If the `evaluations` array IS present and contains one or more objects, the top-level `subject`, `action`, `resource`, and `context` keys (4-tuple) in the request object MAY be omitted.
 However, if one or more of these values is present, they provide default values for their respective fields in the evaluation requests.
-This behavior is described in [#default-values].
+This behavior is described in [[[#default-values]]].

 The following is a non-normative example for specifying three requests, with no default values: